Building Enterprise Search with Amazon Kendra - Natural Language Queries and FAQ Auto-Extraction

 Kendra Pricing and Optimization

 Kendra pricing depends on the index edition (Developer or Enterprise), connector sync frequency, and document count.
 The Developer edition costs approximately $810 per month and supports up to 10,000 documents and 4,000 queries per day.
 The Enterprise edition costs approximately $1,008 per month and supports up to 100,000 documents and 8,000 queries per day.
 You can scale with additional document storage and query capacity units.
 Optimize connector sync schedules to match data update frequency and avoid unnecessary re-indexing.
 Leveraging FAQ data sources to directly answer frequently asked questions improves both search accuracy and user experience.
+The Developer edition lacks high-availability architecture, so use Enterprise for production workloads and reserve Developer for PoC validation only.

 Summary

 Kendra is an ML-based enterprise search service that provides natural language question answering and serves as a retriever for RAG.
 It connects to internal systems through over 40 data source connectors and returns search results filtered by user permissions through ACL-based access control.
 Custom document enrichment and FAQ data sources further improve search accuracy.
+Understand the division of roles with Q Business, and choose Kendra when you need search UI customizability or want to build your own RAG pipeline.